 Higher magnesium levels have been associated with lower levels of fasting glucose and insulin, both of which are associated with being overweight.

-Getting more magnesium in your diet is a matter of consuming more leafy greens, beans, and nuts, or including a magnesium supplement into your diet, in addition to your regular regimen of exercise and eating right.
+How to fix: getting more magnesium in your diet is a matter of consuming more leafy greens, beans, and nuts, or including this magnesium supplement into your diet, in addition to your regular regimen of exercise and eating right.

 Another thing that plays a major role in the storage of excess belly fat and our ability to get rid of it is genetics.
 Our genetics and our age play a major, if not the biggest role in the ability to lose weight.